Love, Friendship, and Everything in Between, New Edition Has a Song For That.

 New Edition raised a generation of “Candy Girls“

 They provided the soundtrack of our lives.
 We sang each hit and tried, some unsuccessfully, to recreate their intricate choreography.
-We’ve gone from wanting to beto playing at our weddings, to playing at our anniversary parties/vowel renewals to yes, playing at divorce parties.
+We’ve gone from wanting to be Candy Girls to playing Can You Stand the Rain at our weddings, to playing I’m Still In Love With You at our anniversary parties/vowel renewals to yes, playing Is This The End at divorce parties.
 Don’t even get me started on that madness, but yes divorce parties are a real thing.

 The point is through it all New Edition has been there for us sneaking in life lessons along the way.
 They taught the guys how to treat the women in their lives.
 Girls learned the golden rule of friendship, never mess with your bestie’s man.
 Once someone in your squad claimed one of the guys he was off-limits forever, as in unless you have a signed note from Jesus you still better not call yourself crushing someone your friend claimed.